prasanthlouis/deep-reinforcement-learning/README.md

-Title: Exploring Deep Reinforcement Learning
+Title: Exploring the Depths of Deep Reinforcement Learning

-Tools: We're using Baselines3 from stable-baselines3.readthedocs.io.
+Tools Utilized: We're leveraging Baselines3 from stable-baselines3.readthedocs.io.

-Reinforcement learning helps us solve control tasks, where agents learn by interacting with the environment, getting rewards for their actions.

-At its core, RL is about maximizing future rewards.
-Agents use the current state to decide what to do next, without needing to remember everything.

-State vs. Observation: In some cases, we see the full state (like in chess), while in others, we only get part of it (like in Super Mario Bros.).
+Reinforcement learning, at its essence, provides a framework for addressing control tasks, wherein agents learn to navigate environments through interaction, learning from trial and error while receiving feedback in the form of rewards or penalties.

+Reward Hypothesis: Central to RL is the concept of maximizing expected cumulative rewards.
+This means that agents aim to make decisions that lead to the best possible outcomes over time, based on the rewards they expect to receive.

+Markov Property: RL agents rely on the Markov Property, which states that the future depends only on the current state, not on the entire history of states and actions.
+This simplifies decision-making, as agents only need to consider their current situation.

+Differentiating State from Observation: Environments can be fully observed, where agents have access to complete information about the state (e.g., chess), or partially observed, where agents only receive partial information (e.g., Super Mario Bros.).

-Discrete vs. Continuous Actions: Some actions are finite (like in Super Mario Bros.), while others have infinite possibilities (like driving a car).
+Discrete vs. Continuous Actions: Actions in RL can be discrete, with a finite number of options (e.g., moving in a grid-based game like Super Mario Bros.), or continuous, with an infinite range of possibilities (e.g., controlling a vehicle).

-Understanding Cumulative Reward with Gamma: We add up rewards over time, adjusting for how predictable they are.
-Gamma lets us balance short-term and long-term rewards.
+Understanding Cumulative Reward with Gamma: The cumulative reward is the sum of rewards obtained over time.
+Gamma is introduced as a discount factor to balance immediate rewards against future rewards, allowing agents to prioritize short-term gains or long-term objectives.

-Episodic vs. Continuing Tasks: Some tasks have clear start and end points (like levels in Super Mario Bros.), while others keep going (like stock trading).
+Episodic vs. Continuing Tasks: Tasks in RL can be episodic, with clear start and end points (e.g., completing a level in a game), or continuing, where there is no defined endpoint (e.g., ongoing financial trading).

-Exploration/Exploitation Trade-off: We balance trying new things and sticking with what works to maximize rewards.

-Downside of Just Exploiting: Sometimes, focusing only on what we know means missing out on big rewards.
-Balancing exploration and exploitation helps us find the best outcomes.
+Exploration/Exploitation Trade-off: Agents face the challenge of balancing exploration (trying new actions to discover potentially better strategies) and exploitation (leveraging known strategies to maximize immediate rewards) to achieve optimal performance.

+Downside of Just Exploiting: Focusing solely on exploiting known strategies may lead agents to miss out on potentially higher rewards that could be obtained through exploration.
+Striking the right balance between exploration and exploitation is crucial for achieving success in RL tasks.